tensorflow/datasets/docs/api_docs/python/tfds/core/DatasetInfo.md

     the `tf.data.Dataset` object from the `builder.as_dataset()` method.
   splits: `SplitDict`, the available Splits for this dataset.
   urls: `list(str)`, the homepage(s) for this dataset.
+  checksums: `Dict[str, str]`, URL to sha256 of resource.
+If a url is not
+    listed, its checksum is not checked.
   size_in_bytes: `integer`, approximate size in bytes of the raw size of the
     dataset that we will be downloading from the internet.
   num_examples: `integer`, number of examples across all splits.